Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Villa Borghese Gardens| ©Stefano Consolo

 Despite the good weather in April, it is still low season in Rome, except for Easter.
-It is therefore one of the best times to explore the Villa Borghese Gardens at your leisure and without the crowds of other more crowded periods.
+Therefore, it is one of the best times to explore the Villa Borghese Gardens at your leisure and without the crowds of other more crowded periods.

 The spring light envelops it in beautiful colors!
 It is the green heart of the metropolis and one of the largest urban parks in Europe.
 It is to Rome what Central Park is to New York.
-In it, nature and works of art embrace to create dreamy corners.
-If you are curious to know which are the best sculptures of Villa Borghese take a look at this article.

 Book a Segway tour of Villa Borghese